Many of us have debt, whether it is a small credit card bill, a student loan, a mortgage or personal loans.

 4. Do you keep your debt a secret?

 Many people keep their debt a secret if they are ashamed of it.
-This is money documents a sad case about a husband keeping debt from his wife.
-The wife discovered that her husband had racked up a staggering 1 million of debt over the course of a decade.
+There are stories of husbands keeping debt from their wives.
+In one story, the wife discovered that her husband had racked up a staggering 1 million of debt over the course of a decade.
 It doesn’t have to be this extreme, but if you are keeping anything a secret then this could be a sign you have a problem with debt.
 Speaking with friends and family can really help you off-load the burden.

 5. Are you considering getting into more debt?